Syndamia/devrix-job-board/README.md

 The repository for my solution of DevriX's exam for their internship program.

 It's an oversimplified job offer website, (roughly) following the MVC design pattern and using the LAMP stack (with MySQL).
+In `src` you can find the source code and in `db-export` you can find the export of a very small demo database.

 **CREDENTIALS FOR DASHBOARD**
 ```